 Found in the village of Footdee at the south end of Aberdeen’s Esplanade, the Silver Darling offers excellent views of the seafront, and just as excellent Scottish based fine dining for lunch and dinner.

 The menu focuses on local produce, and being so close to the sea, naturally there is a strong seafood selection to choose from – although there are plenty of land based options as well.
-Excellent option for those explore the Aberdeen Harbor area.
+We had the seafood platter which is an excellent way to try a variety of lovely seafood options.

 Address: Porca Quay, Aberdeen, AB11 5DQ